 This programme is available for people who wish to return to midwifery practice.
 Many health professionals have a break in their career for a period of time for a range of reasons such as parental leave, extended travel, through illness or taking on caring responsibilities.
-This programme supports Midwives who wish to return to professional practice after such a break which has included a lapse in their registration with the Nursing and Midwifery Council (NMC).
+This programme supports Midwives who wish to return to professional practice after such a break which has included a lapse in their registration or for those who do not meet the NMC requirements for revalidation with the Nursing and Midwifery Council (NMC).

 The Return to Practice (RTP) programme is studied at academic level 6.
 It offers you the opportunity to develop academically and in midwifery practice so that you are prepared to seek re-entry to the NMC register as a Midwife.